DesertReet/blockchat/README.md

 See [`server/README.md`](./server/README.md) for environment setup, Cloudflare bindings, and test/deploy notes.

+## Hosted backend

+If you use the BlockChat backend services hosted by Desert Reet (the default backend url at https://blockchat.desertreet.com), you agree to the [Terms of Service](https://blockchat.desertreet.com/terms-of-service) and [Privacy Policy](https://blockchat.desertreet.com/privacy-policy).

 ## Support

 Need help or want to report an issue with the live project?
 Join the [BlockChat Discord](https://discord.gg/invite/hyYnRARfHE).